+Session 2 “Efforts to Strengthen the Capacity of Organizations of Persons with Disabilities and their Achievement.”

-Mr. Goibuchi I am the chair of a nonprofit organization CR Factory.
+Goibuchi/ I am the chair of anonprofit organization CR Factory.
 Our vision is to create a society where all people can fulfill their rich lives with their own places and companions.
-For that, our mission is to create a passionate community in every corner of the world where people can attach to their own places and companions.
-I give trainings and consultations to nonprofit organizations like circle activities regarding organizational management, management support and communication.
-Once a year, in Duskin Programs, I take charge of one of the training programs to young leaders from Asian countries.
-Duskin trainees have a very good attitude and they are very enthusiastic to learn, and so I always feel encouraged by them.

-Well, Session 2 title is “Efforts to Strengthen the Capacity of Organizations of Persons with Disabilities and their Achievement.”
+For that, our mission is to create a passionate community in every corner of the world, in which people can bond with their own places and companions.
+I give training and consultations tononprofit organizations, such as club activities regarding organizational management, management support, and communication.
+Once a year, in Duskin Programs, I take charge of one of the training programs for young leaders from Asia and the Pacific countries/region countries.
+Duskin trainees have a very good attitude, and they are very enthusiastic to learn, and so I always feel encouraged by them.
+Session 2’s title is: “Efforts to Strengthen the Capacity of Organizations of Persons with Disabilities and their Achievement.”
+(Slide 1-4)

-In many cases, the relationship between people and an organization, the internal organizational processes, and how the organization is managed, are not exposed to outside.
-Besides, the outcomes of such aspects are difficult to see in numeric orders like figures and money.
+In many cases, the relationship between people and an organization, its internal organizational processes, and how the organization is managed, are not exposed to outsiders.
+Also, the outcomes of such aspects are difficult to see in numerical indicators, such as figures and money.
 In many organizations, building a better relationship itself is often left behind.
-A book “the Little Prince” says, “What is essential is invisible to the eye.”
-Things other than numbers and visible outcomes and also what has been done behind those numbers and outcomes, are actually very big themes for an organization to develop sustainably.
-In CR Factory, we call it “muscle training of our mind.”
-Unless we train our mind, we can not depend on it when we really need it.
-I think it is an important factor to work for long term.
-And I think I can share with you our awareness in this regards.
+The book, “The Little Prince”, says: “What is essential is invisible to the eye.”
+Things other than numbers and visible outcomes and also what has been done behind those numbers and outcomes, actually are very big themes for an organization to develop sustainably.
+In CR Factory, we call it “muscle training of the mind”.
+Unless we train our minds, we can not depend on them when we really need it.
+I think it is an important factor to work for in the long term.
+And I think I can share with you our awareness in this regard.

-The organizations of Mr. Samith and Ms. Lin, with a help of an external exert Ms. Hara from a nonprofit organization Murano Mirai, are making efforts to tackle this aspect.
-If you can feel that they are really the leaders of organizations and they are actually trying to make achievements continuously in order to make their organizations better, then your relationship with them will maybe expand in the future.
+The organizations of Mr. Samith and Ms. Lin, with a help of an external expert Ms. Hara, from thenonprofit organization “Murano Mirai”, are making efforts to tackle this aspect.
+If you can feel that they really are the leaders of organizations and that they actually are trying constantly toward achievements, in order to make their organizations better, then your relationship with them may expand in the future.
 That is the purpose of this session.
-We will have presentations first and then a panel discussion to be followed.
-Now I would like to invite Mr. Samith, Founder and Secretary General of Phnom Penh Center for Independent Living (PPCIL) to make his presentation.
+We will have presentations first, and then a panel discussion will follow.
+I now invite Mr. Samith, Founder and Secretary General of Phnom Penh Center for Independent Living (PPCIL), to make his presentation.

-Mr. Samith Hello.
+Samith/ Hello.
 I am going to speak in Japanese.
 My name is Samith and I come from Cambodia.
 I was born in 1979.
 My disability is polio.
 I was born after the war and my country was poor.
 I went to normal schools.
-In 2006 there was a great opportunity for me to come to Japan as a Duskin trainee.
+In 2006, there was a great opportunity for me to come to Japan as a Duskin trainee.
 What surprised me then was how beautiful and livable place Japan was.
-When the training was finished, I came back to my country and opened up the Phnom Penh Center for Independent Living (PPCIL hereafter).
+When the training was finished, I went back to my country and opened the Phnom Penh Center for Independent Living.
+(Slide 2)